timdadd/simpleMS/lib/README.md

 # lib stuff
 This is where I put all the common stuff!!!
-Now GO really doesn't support common stuff across projects being available on your PC they happily work with common stuff when it's on git hub.
+Now GO really doesn't support common stuff across projects being available on your PC but happily work with common stuff when it's on git hub.
 But during evolution I want to be able to work locally so that I can evolve things.

 For microservices this is a real no-no.  Nothing should be associated with other stuff it should all be